samjdavis13/samjdavis13.github.io/README.md

 1. Hover on portfolio items
 2. Modals for portofolio items
-1. Implement smooth scrolling nav links</span>
+1. Implement smooth scrolling nav links
-6. <span style="text-decoration: line-through;">Make about me section have narrower columns? (experiment)</span> - DIDN'T LIKE!
+6. Make about me section have narrower columns? (experiment) - DIDN'T LIKE!
 6. Close mobile-nav on click
 3. Make navbar smaller on scroll
 2. Actually implement contact form - THIS WAS A PAIN IN THE ASS (THANKS JEKYLL)